samz0la/NEIL/README.md

     * [Stetho](licenses/stetho_license.md)

 12. Build Instructions
-    * Go to the Neil [Repo](https://github.com/samz0la/NEIL)
+    * go to the Neil [Repo](https://github.com/samz0la/NEIL)
-    * Go to the Clone or download button and clone to clipboard.
+    * go to the Clone or download button and clone to clipboard.
-    * Next Open up IntelliJ and hit Import project from version control.
+    * next Open up IntelliJ and hit Import project from version control.
-    * Paste the cloned repository.
+    * paste the cloned repository.
-    *
+    * build project
+    * run on your emulator or android device.

+13. Basic User Instructions
+    * Once the app is installed and opened you will see the main menu with a "take off" button.
+Once you press the take off button you will see three sub menu buttons.
+A facebook and google login button and another take off button that will take you to the main game panel.
+Before you are allowed go to the game you are required to login to save your score.
+Once you log int you will be able to proceed to the game where you are given simple instructions to start and play the game.
+    As you play your distance, which is your score is calculated and your highest overall score will be saved and displayed in the home screen.